Skip to main content

 The more profitable a SaaS business is, the better chance it has of achieving and maintaining success.
 Even if the end-game is to become acquired by a larger company, the best way to do it is by running a profitable business.

-So, when you review your company’s financial statements, first look at your three historical profitability ratios.
+So, when you review your company’s financial statements, first look at your five historical profitability ratios.
 This will give you a baseline to measure the future performance of your company.
-You’ll want to check your annual profit growth as well as your month-over-month profit growth for each of the three measures.
+You’ll want to check your annual profit growth as well as your month-over-month profit growth for each of the five measures.

 Then, sit down with your team and come up with profit goals for each ratio.
 For example, if your company has historical net profit margin growth of 5 percent each month, set a stretch goal of a 10 percent monthly profit margin growth.
 If your business operates with a 20 percent operating profit margin, see if you can cut expenses and increase it to 25 percent.